 Most of his battalion went to Camp Leatherneck, but a small detachment of Marines, including Hagerman, was sent to Sangin in Afghanistan's Helmand Province, widely considered one of the most dangerous conflicts of the war.

 When he returned home from deployment, he was ready to focus on civilian life, but he soon found the stress of daily life beginning to wear on him.
-Busy raising a young family and concentrating on his undergrad degree and his Master of Business Administration, he also missed the brotherhood of the Marine Corps.
+Busy raising a young family and concentrating on his undergrad degree and his MBA, he also missed the brotherhood of the Marine Corps.